casanet/casanet-server/README.md

 for remove event DELETE http://127.0.0.1:3000/events/r1igRA5iZ and to invoke event POST http://127.0.0.1:3000/events/invoke/r1igRA5iZ

+## Extand server moduls
-* `Extand`: Not really complicated but a bit required to understand some of the existing code At the moment, I went from the server to external script programs in Python and cmd, the data is given with arguments and the results are called by reading the printing at the terminal.
+It is not really complicated but a bit required to understand some of the existing code At the moment, I went from the server to external script programs in Python and cmd, the data is given with arguments and the results are called by reading the printing at the terminal.
 To expand what is currently needed
 1. Create a `xxxxHandler.js` file in a new folder named `xxx` in the `modules` folder that implement the methods of device type.
 Note that maintaining the structure of the arguments and callbacks as in the rest of the modules no matter how it works inside